NAME

 where the --options-file

-the shell escaping and quoting is not required.
-You can repeat this option
+that the shell escaping and quoting is not required.
+Repeat this option to

 -x